careyi3/balance_beam_kit/docs/index.md

 ---

 This is main project site for the Ball & Beam kit by Ian Carey.
-You can dive right in by following the [Getting Started](./getting_started) guide.

-If you want to read more about the specifics of some of the topics covered in the guide, you can find the links below.
+This guide covers everything you need to know to get up and running with the Ball & Beam kit from assembly, to programming to the theory behind how it works!
+The below sections are laid out so that they build on each other but you should jump in and out of them in what ever order makes the most sense to you.

 ### Assembly